Kepa Arrizabalaga signed for Chelsea from Athletic Bilbao in August 2018.

 In the season prior to his switch to London, Kepa’s consistently impressive displays earned him regular plaudits inside and outside the club.
 He saved two of the three penalties he faced, as well as making the third-highest number of saves in the Spanish top flight and successfully executing more long-range passes – 368 – than any other goalkeeper in La Liga.

-His impressive form at club level led to a debut for the senior Spain side, which came in a 5-0 win over Costa Rica last November.
+Kepa's impressive form at club level for Athletic Bilbao led to a debut for the senior Spain side, which came in a 5-0 win over Costa Rica in November 2017.
 He was duly named in the 23-man squad for the World Cup in Russia, and by 2019 was a regular between the posts for his country.

 - 5 APPEARANCES